rustviz/rustviz-tutorial/src/ownership.md

     println!("{}", x) // ERROR: x does not own a resource }
 ```
-The compiler error says `borrow of moved value: x` (we will discuss what
+The compiler error actually says `borrow of moved value: x` (we will discuss what
-*borrow* means in later sections.)
+*borrow* means in the next section.)

-If we move to a variable that has a different scope, then you can see by
+If we move to a variable that has a different scope, e.g. due to curly braces,
+then you can see by
 hovering over the visualization that the resource is dropped at the end of `y`'s
 scope rather than at the end of `x`'s scope.